GB127/SJ-rando/README.md

 ** some code that will change very specific stuffs.
 ** Includes all randomizers of the program.
 * subrando.py : a module that containt fragments of codes needed for the randomizer.py file.
 Created to lighten the code of randomizer.py.
+* items.py : This contains informations used by randomizer.py.
+Don't delete this

 * Any other files are dev files.
 You can delete them.
 ** assembly.txt : This is a file I made to better understand some portion of the game.
 It's really a mess, so read at your own risk.
 You can delete this: none of the scripts need this file.